“ Revolutions come and go

 Hogarth Catalogue of the Tate Gallery, 1971/72, 220 (2nd H. state before the superposition of the palette by the print illustration, so the Cook version here, too) & Hogarth catalogue Zurich, 1983, 91 (7th state with the superposition), both with illustration.

 Rarer sujet made in the rush (August 1763) for which the self-portrait of 1749 had to serve, of which he right away substituted his own head by that of Churchill.
-Several he added, the titles of the folio volumes – the third volume without title here, too – were adapted: Great George Street A List of the Subscribers to the North Britons & A New way to Pay old Debts, a comedy by Massenger.
+Several things he added, the titles of the folio volumes – the third volume without title here, too – were adapted: Great George Street A List of the Subscribers to the North Britons & A New way to Pay old Debts, a comedy by Massenger.
 Also The Line of Beauty fell victim to grinding in face of such a stout, lusty, and rough person as Churchill is described.
 The print illustration now superpositioning the palette no more taken over by Cook than the caption.

 Cook “made his mark as Hogarth engraver, too, whose complete work he has engraved in copy” (Thieme-Becker) and whose original format he maintained contrary to all later Hogarth editions in the present first, earlier edition.
 For some sheets not published by Hogarth himself Cook became their first engraver, just as he also gained approval of a contemporary connoisseur as Maximilian Speck von Sternburg.